Causal inference under feedback

 Causality for feedback and continuous fields

 There is a fun body of work by what is, in my mind, the Central European causality-ML think tank.
 There is some high connectivity between various interesting people: Bernhard Schölkopf, Jonas Peters, Joris Mooij, Stephan Bongers, and Dominik Janzing, etc. I would love to understand everything that is going on with their outputs, particularly regarding causality in feedback and control systems.
-Perhaps I should start with the book (Peters, Janzing, and Schölkopf 2017) (Free PDF), or the chatty casual introduction (Schölkopf 2022).

-I am particularly curious about their work in causality in continuous fields (Bongers et al. 2020, 2016; Bongers and Mooij 2018; Rubenstein et al. 2018).
+I am also curious about their work in causality in continuous fields (Bongers and Mooij 2018; Bongers et al. 2016; Rubenstein et al. 2018).

 Figure 1